-Welcome new readers to Mobile Sports Report (MSR), the premier site for news and analysis of stadium technology, including Wi-Fi, DAS, Digital Signage, CRM, and Sports Social Media.
+Welcome new readers to Mobile Sports Report (MSR), the premier site for news and analysis of stadium technology, including Wi-Fi, DAS, Stadium Apps, Fan Engagement, and Sports Analytics.
 This is part of our charter to aggressively cover the intersection of mobile technologies and sports in an unbiased, editorial fashion.

 What does Mobile Sports mean?
 In an age when just about every pro athlete is on Twitter and just about everyone has a cell phone with Internet access, sports fans are closer to the action than they ever have been before.
 But even as fans log in to social/mobile sports sites by the millions, and use their devices for information at stadiums, figuring out how to make this new relationship successful for teams, schools, vendors advertisers and broadcasters is still a work in progress.